Tag: North Africa

 Laila the riads namesake.

-The surrounding streets are very quiet, and so I preferred taking a taxi during the evening.
+The surrounding streets are very quiet, and so I preferred taking a taxi during the evening to the main square.

 Riad Laila is at,